xtpclark/pg_healthcheck2/README.md

 * Replace `config/config.yaml` with the path to your configuration file.
 * Replace `adoc_out/YourCompany/structured_health_check_findings.json` with the actual path to your generated JSON findings file.

-The script will print the AI's recommendations to the console.
+The script will print the AI's recommendations and analysis statistics to the console.
 You can then manually integrate these into your `health_check.adoc` report if desired.

 ## 6. Test Case Generation (`create_test_cases.sh`)